ajxie/Hackathon-Project/README.md

 https://swmnsn.github.io/Hackathon-Project/

 # Description
-An interactive Python script using the Turtle library
+A website containing an interactive Python script using the Turtle library

 # Objective
 To provide young children (especially girls!) a simple/approachable introduction to coding